This post contains affiliate links.

 The $15 strip may be much more appealing to your wallet than the $55 strip, but the $55 strip is more likely to be outdoor rated, have higher lumens, and come with helpful accessories like an adhesive back or a protective channel.

 Some companies will even pre-cut the strips before shipping them to you to meet your specific RV’s dimensions.
 These are all important things to consider when you’re looking at lights, and you’ll thank yourself later for getting a quality product now.

 There are also many bonus features you can browse and consider when looking at lights.
 For example, I went with multicolor lights that can be controlled through a remote because I liked the ambiance they created and the convenience of the remote.

 You can find single-color light strips with remotes as well, and even ones that connect to apps over Bluetooth or WiFi.
 You can get lights that are sound-sensitive and will pulse and dance when music is playing, and no matter you’re style and preference you can probably find a product to match your needs.
 These LED strip lights from Amazon have more features than you can imagine!

-- 【More User-Friendly Ways to Control Your Lights】① Download the app (Available on Google Play and iOS App Store) you can adjust...
+- 【More User-Friendly Ways to Control Your Lights】① Download the "illumi home" app (Available on Google Play and iOS App Store) you can...

-- 【Exclusive Multi-functional 3-Button Light Switch/Control Box on the Power Cord】Unlike the ubiquitous light switch, the 3-button switch...
+- 【Exclusive Multi-functional 4-Button Light Switch/Control Box on the Power Cord】Unlike the ubiquitous light switch, the 3-button switch...

-- 【Upgraded Safest UL listed Power adapter and cords】12V fireproof power adapter that meets the most intricate and rigorous UL standards,...
+- 【Upgraded Safest UL listed Power adapter and cords】The fireproof power adapter that meets the most intricate and rigorous UL standards,...

 Installing LED Strip Lights